Mastodon (band): Crack the Skye and Live at the Aragon (2009–2010)

 Mastodon was a headliner at the Scion Rock Fest on February 28, 2009, performing a set containing three tracks from Crack the Skye, the first time these songs were played since being finalized and recorded.
 On May 15, 2009, Mastodon performed a shortened version of "Oblivion" on the Late Show with David Letterman.
+Introducing the band, David Letterman said: "Our next guests are a Grammy-nominated rock and roll band from Atlanta, and I won't lie to you: I'm frightened."
+The camera then comedically cut to a close-up of Brent Hinds' face tattoo.
 In support of their new album, Mastodon toured with Metallica on the latter part of the 2009 European leg of their World Magnetic Tour.
 In Fall of 2009, they embarked with Dethklok on the "Adult Swim Presents" tour along with Converge and High on Fire.
 On October 17, 2009, they recorded a DVD documenting the tour at the Aragon Ballroom in Chicago.
 Mastodon played the alternative music festival Big Day Out, touring across Australia and New Zealand in January and February 2010.
 On November 4, 2009, Mastodon released their third EP, titled Oblivion.

 Mastodon headlined a spring 2010 tour with supporting acts Between the Buried and Me, Baroness and Valient Thorr.
 On April 29, Baroness guitarists John Baizley and Pete Adams filled in for Bill Kelliher when he was unable to perform due to illness.
 Mastodon canceled a summer tour but resumed performing with Deftones and Alice in Chains in September.
 The tour was called Blackdiamondskye, a portmanteau of the three bands' latest albums (Black Gives Way to Blue, Diamond Eyes, and Crack the Skye), and it took place in the United States and Canada.

-Film director Jimmy Hayward contacted the band during their 2009 tour of Europe and expressed how much listening to Blood Mountain had helped his creative process while finishing a screenplay, and he offered Mastodon a chance to score the film he had been working on - Jonah Hex.
+Film director Jimmy Hayward contacted the band during their 2009 tour of Europe and expressed how much listening to Blood Mountain had helped his creative process while finishing a screenplay, and he offered Mastodon a chance to score the film he had been working on, Jonah Hex.
 In an interview with Paste magazine, bassist Troy Sanders said that Hayward "called us out of the blue as a fan.
 It was the most beautiful, authentic way to collaborate."
 Mastodon used scenes from the film as inspiration during the writing and recording process, and the instrumental soundtrack, Jonah Hex: Revenge Gets Ugly EP, was released on June 29, 2010, through Reprise Records.
 That same year, the band was confirmed as being part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.
 The game's protagonist can also be seen wearing a Mastodon T-shirt in certain flashback cutscenes.
 On March 15, 2011, Mastodon released their first live DVD/CD, titled Live at the Aragon, through Reprise.
 The recording features the entire performance of their fourth studio album, Crack the Skye, along with songs from their previous records.